tombh/flocker/docs/presentation/source/index.rst

 * Container configuration describes links (port numbers) which are required to other containers.
 E.g. your web application container needs to talk to your database.
 * Connections to any linked port inside the source container are routed to the correct port inside the target container.
-* "Expose PostgreSQL container's port 5432 to the Apache container."
+* Lets you express "Expose PostgreSQL container's port 5432 to the Apache container."

 Application State